muratk5n/thirdwave/en/2022/10/the-big-bang.md

 return to the earlier “quantes ageing” theory which explains also the known “red shift”.

+Eric Lerner

+Big Bang supposedly occurred only about twenty billion years ago, nothing in the cosmos can be older than this.
+Yet in 1986 astronomers discovered that galaxies compose huge agglomerations a billion light-years across; such mammoth clusterings of matter must have taken a hundred billion years to form [3].

 Penrose

 RP said "When you plot CMB intensity against each frequency you get